CLEO SINCE 1968

 PREPARING TOMORROW'S LEADERS

-The Council on Legal Education Opportunity, Inc. (CLEO) is a 501(c)(3) national non-profit organization that was founded in 1968 to expand opportunities for underrepresented students to attend law school.
-Since its inception, more than 32,000 students have participated in CLEO’s programs and joined the legal profession.
+The Council on Legal Education Opportunity, Inc. (CLEO) is a 501(c)(3) national non-profit organization that was founded in 1968.
+Through CLEO’s educational programs, CLEO works to expand access and opportunities for all aspiring students to attend and succeed in law school.
+CLEO serves students of all identities and backgrounds.
+More than 32,000 students have participated in CLEO’s programs and joined the legal profession.

 CLEO HISTORY